-Side effects of oral decongestants may include nervousness, dizziness, or sleeplessness.
+Side effects of these can include nervousness, dizziness, or sleeplessness.

 Examples of OTC decongestant nasal sprays include: